 For investos looking for a buy-to-let property with a significant potential for capital gain, it would be a good idea to buy a property in Berlin that is already tenanted.
 Example:1 bedroom 60m2 apartment in Kreuzberg currently offered for sale for 190000€, would have a value of 300000€ if it was vacant.

 Our real estate agents are at your disposal for more information about the Berlin property market, the purchase and rental process in Germany and to search for discounted properties for sale.

-Our real estate agents will also inform you about financing possibilities, mortgage rates, rental levels, rental income and tax advantages of a property investment in Berlin.
+Our real estate agents will also support you with a comprehensive property consutancy covering all realted topics like financing possibilities, mortgage rates, rental levels, rental income and tax advantages of a property investment in Berlin.